 \subsubsection{Search terms}

-PICOC criteria \cite{Kitchenham2007} were used to determine the search terms, shown in Table \ref{tab:searchtermcc}.
-Instead of searching for specific chronic conditions, we employed broad phrases from the health domain for two reasons \textbf{1)} working with too many search terms might be challenging in some databases (e.g., ScienceDirect) \textbf{2)} exhausting chronic disease search terms in automated searches is hard.
+PICOC criteria \citep{Kitchenham2007} were used to determine the search terms, shown in Table \ref{tab:searchtermcc}.
+Instead of searching for specific chronic conditions, we employed broad phrases from the health domain for two reasons: \textbf{1)} managing an excessive number of search terms could be challenging in certain databases (e.g., ScienceDirect), and \textbf{2)} exhaustively incorporating chronic disease search terms in automated searches is a formidable task.
+It is important to note that our study selection process adheres to the inclusion criteria to ensure that only studies relevant to chronic diseases are included.
 The chosen search terms have been modified and refined to fit each search engine since the chosen digital libraries have different constraints and their own unique search syntax.
-Based on all the identified search terms, several rounds of trial searches were carried out on six online databases.
-We randomly picked 10 papers from each database to verify that the obtained list of studies were the most relevant for our review.
+To ensure optimal results, multiple iterations of trial searches were conducted across six online databases.
+As part of this validation process, a set of 10 papers was randomly selected from each database, allowing us to verify the relevance and appropriateness of the compiled list of studies for our review.